|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 The name Meteora, meaning "suspended in air" encompasses the 24 monasteries set in the canyons of the Eastern Pindus Mountains.
 The Byzantine Monasteries dating back to the 14th century were constructed on the tops of huge rock pillars, and are one of the most memorable sites in northern Greece.

-Day 10: Ferry (catamaran) from Rafina to the Island of Tinos
+Day 10: To Athens, Ferry (Catamaran) From Rafina to the Island of Tinos

 Day 11: Tinos, Chora

 After an early breakfast, we depart for the village of Exomburgo, where a stunning view of the Aegean awaits us.
 Explore the Venetian Castle, situated on top of an overgrown hill.
 This fortress was built on the ruins of Psofida, an ancient acropolis of the islands.
 Continue on to the Church of the Sacred Heart.
-Following the well maintained path to Chora, we will pass through the village of Tripotamo and the Church of Kyra - Xeni to end the trek in Chora.
-Wonder through the white walled streets and lanes in one of the most picturesque Cylades settlements.
+Following the well maintained path to Chora, we will pass through the village of Tripotamo and the Church of Kyra - Xeni, to end the trek in Chora.
+Wander through the white walled streets and lanes in one of the most picturesque Cylades settlements.
 In the afternoon journey back to Tinos for a relaxing dinner by the sea.
-Overnight in Tinos.

 This morning we leave Tinos by local ferry to the cosmopolitan island of Mykonos.

-After breakfast we will take a morning ferry back to Athens for an evening free to enjoy this historic and exciting city.
-Overnight in Athens.
+After breakfast we will take a midday ferry back to Athens for an evening free to enjoy this historic and exciting city.

 Day 16: Exploring Athens

-This morning we visit the National Archeological Museum.
+This morning we visit the National Archaeological Museum.
 Afternoon is free to visit the Temple of Zeus or take the funicular to the top of Lycabettus Hill for views of Athens and the Aegean Sea.
 We have our farewell dinner at a local restaurant in the Plaka.
-Overnight in Athens.

 Day 17: Depart Athens